renjithmadhavan/data-science-portfolio/_posts/articles/2016-09-23-how-to-set-up-rstudio-on-AWS-for-bioinformatics-class.md

 Next up, we will install some packages that are useful for bioinformatics.
 The key here is to have the packages installed for all users on the server, in order to avoid having each student responsible for installing packages on their own.
 You might decide on using different packages, but you can use my script as a template for listing the packages you need to install.
 On Mac and linux, find your Terminal application.
 The easiest way on a Mac is to open up Spotlight with Command-Space and type 'terminal.'
 Windows requires additional software, but Linux users can essentially follow this as well.

 First, I recommend placing your AWS.pem file you downloaded to a hidden directory in your home folder.
+First we will change directories to your home folder (cd).
+Then create the .ssh hidden folder (mkdir).
+If you already have a folder called .ssh, you will get an error.
+Just continue with the next line.
+Move the AWS.pem file from your Downloads folder to the new directory.
+Then you will need to change the permissions (chmod) on the file to be read only to yourself and not readable or write-able for others.

 ```
+cd
 mkdir .ssh
 mv Downloads/AWS.pem .ssh/
+chmod 400 .ssh/AWS.pem
 ```

 ### Create script with necessary packages

 I created an R script with the packages that we would use throughout the semester.
 Some were basic R packages from CRAN, and others were from the [Bioconductor](https://www.bioconductor.org/) project.
 My script is [here](https://github.com/kahultman/bioinformatics/blob/master/installpackages.R) if you would like to use it as a template.
+Save this file somewhere on your local machine, like in your Documents folder.

 ### Copy the script to the server

 Use the terminal window to secure copy (scp) your script to the server.
-You will need your server's public IP, which is listed in the description section of the EC2 instances page.
 You will also need the path to where you placed the edited packages.R script.
 If you don't know the path to your script you can drag your file from the finder into the terminal window and it will fill in the path and file name for you.
-Replace 0.0.0.0 with your public IP address.
+Replace 0.0.0.0 with your public IP address that you got from the Amazon EC2 page.
 Notice the colon at the end of the public IP address, as well.

 ```
 scp -i .ssh/AWS.pem location/of/script/packages.R ubuntu@0.0.0.0:

 ```

 Now that the script is copied to the server, we need to log in to the server and run it.
 This syntax will run as the root super user and install packages for all users.
+Notice there is no colon after the IP address this time.

 ```